 The Winter Carnival was referred to as “Carnaval por los blancos cubanos” (Carnaval for white Cubans), while the Summer Festival that coincided with a period of rest of those working in the fields (mostly African and mulatto slaves) was known as the ‘Carnaval de las classes bajas” (Carnaval of the lower classes).

-The modern annual celebrations take place at the end of July and represent a time for Cubans to gather with family and friends, remember their history (the Carnaval coincides with Cuba’s National Holiday and the anniversary of the Attack on Moncada Barracks that falls on July 26th) and culture.
+The modern annual celebrations take place at the end of July and represent a time for Cubans to gather with family and friends, remember their history (the Carnaval in Cuba coincides with Cuba’s National Holiday and the anniversary of the Attack on Moncada Barracks that falls on July 26th) and culture.

 Every year thousands of locals and visitors gather along Avenida Jesus Menendez to participate in the celebrations and witness the processions.
 What started out as a local festival has now grown into the biggest Carnaval in all of the Caribbean, drawing floats and performers from all over Cuba and even other parts of the Caribbean.

 We arrived at Avenida Jesus Menendez early, securing front row seats well before the procession was due to start and spent the hours leading up to the celebration exploring the stalls lining the avenue.